Culture

 One of the great features of the Kimono is that it can express a sense of seasonality.

-The straight and simple shapes accentuate the delicacy, bold patterns, and vivid colors of the Kimono, which is dressed in the beautiful seasons of Japan, and tells of the changes of the seasons.
+The straight and straightforward shapes accentuate the delicacy, bold patterns, and vivid colors of the Kimono, which is dressed in the beautiful seasons of Japan and tells of the changes of the seasons.

-For this reason, Kimonos and Obis that remind people of seasonal events are considered “iki” (粋).
+For this reason, Kimonos and Obis, which remind people of seasonal events, are considered “Iki” (粋).
 Iki means a refreshing, good-natured, innocent, and sexy atmosphere.

-And in autumn, the depth of the season is conveyed with a Kimono of warm colors such as brown and purple or a thick obi, and in early winter, it becomes a stylish accent if people use a white Kimono that reminds them of the first snowfall and Christmas colors such as red and green for an Obi jime.
+In autumn, the depth of the season is conveyed with a Kimono of warm colors such as brown and purple or a thick obi, and in early winter, it becomes a stylish accent if people use a white Kimono that reminds them of the first snowfall and Christmas colors such as red and green for an Obi-jime.

 In New Year, choose a Kimono with pine, bamboo, plum, or other flamboyant patterns and dress it up in a gorgeous way to add to the festive mood.